200 Main Street, Suite 212

 Ms. Roman is an Investment Advisor at Cutter Financial Group, LLC with over 15 years of professional experience.
 Prior to joining Cutter Financial Group, Susan worked for PriceWaterhouseCoopers in Boston and Philadelphia with their multi-state corporate tax consulting group.
 After leaving PriceWaterhouseCoopers, Susan moved back to Falmouth with her husband, Seth, who is also an attorney on Cape Cod.
 She practiced law for a number of years before returning to the financial industry.
 Susan and her husband reside in Falmouth and have four young children.

-Vice-President, Joanne O’Sullivan is a real estate attorney who has been practicing law in Falmouth since 1995.
+Joanne O’Sullivan is a real estate attorney who has been practicing law in Falmouth since 1995.
 She is a self described “wash-ashore” living on Cape Cod for close to 20 years.
 Joanne grew up in South Boston, and graduated from the University of Chicago and Boston College Law School.
 Attorney O’Sullivan has been a sole practitioner for the past six years.
 She is married and her children are enrolled in the Falmouth Public Schools.
 Ms. O’Sullivan joined the FHT Board of Directors in 2009 and became Vice President in 2011.

 Most of Addie’s career was spent as a Mortgage Lender at Sovereign Bank in Falmouth.
 She worked there for over 20 years, and just recently moved to Rockland Trust in Falmouth where she still lends and covers the Upper Cape territory.

 Addie was a member of the FHT Board of Directors in the 1990s and was instrumental in the creation of the Gerald Flynn House program.
 She returned to the FHT Board in the Fall of 2008.
-Addie has been the president of the Board of Directors since 2011.
+Addie was president of the Board of Directors 2011-2017.
 Addie is passionate about homeownership and believes creating more opportunities for the low- to moderate-income family to own their own home will strengthen Falmouth.
 “Homeownership is the single most effective tool for middle class families to build wealth and create personal economic stability, and being a responsible lender has allowed me to help many young families in our community.
 FHT does much the same thing through keeping first-time home-buyer costs down, and I’m a true believer in the program.”